 Drum Sounds

 Samples of drum recordings to hear (i) the room qualities and (ii) the differences resulting from variations in mic placement.
-All recordings feature a Yamaha Rock Tour Custom and a mixture of Zildjian A and K cymbals and a Z hi-hat.
+All recordings feature a Yamaha Rock Tour Custom with Premier snares and a mixture of Zildjian cymbals and hi-hats.

-Room is about 13 square with a 10.5' high ceiling plus a small window bay.
+Room about 13 square with a 10.5' high ceiling plus a small window bay.

-All recorded dry in 4 channels onto a Delta 44 via a small Berhinger mixer, exported as 16-bit wav and converted to 256kbps MP3.
+All recorded dry in 4 channels onto a Delta 44 via a small Berhinger mixer, exported as 256kbps MP3.
 No EQ altered - this is to let you hear the raw sounds.

 After listening to the recordings sampled below, I chose the higher ORTF configuration.
 Adding a single moongel to the snare to cut out excess ring, we get: grooves in 5 sample.mp3